 Professors determine the point value required for final grades in their courses.
 Some professors may require 90 points for an A, for example, while others may require 94 points for an A and assign an A- to students with 90-93 points.
 Professors are not required to round grades, and many choose not to do so; therefore, a student who has earned 89.99 points could reasonably be assigned a B+ in a class in which that professor requires 90 points for an A-.
 Additionally, professors are not required to use the +/- system in assigning grades.
 Finally, while professors may choose to assign grades of C+ or C- or D on individual assignments, tests, or papers during a course, they may not assign these as final course grades.
-Thus, a student with a C+ average in a class could be assigned a C as the final course grade, and a student with a C- average in a class could be recorded as follows:
+Thus, a student with a C+ average in a class could be assigned a C as the final course grade, and a student with a C- average in a class could be assigned an F as the final course grade.
+When plus /minus grades are awarded for final grades, they will be recorded as follows:

 A = 4.00 B = 3.00 C = 2.00

-A = 3.67 B-=2.67 C = 1.67
+A- = 3.67 B- = 2.67 C-= 1.67

-B+=3.33 C + = 2.33 F = 0
+B + = 3.33 C+=2.33 F = 0

-Only thesis hours and the foundation courses in the MBA program may be taken pass/fail for credit in the graduate program.
 An Incomplete (I) grade may be granted if the majority of the coursework has been completed, extenuating circumstances have caused the student's inability to complete the course, and the faculty member originates the request for an Incomplete grade prior to the end of the semester in which the course was taken.
 Requests for Incomplete grades must be approved by the academic dean of the course professor.
 A grade of G (deferred grade) shall be granted when a student is continuing a project over several terms or semesters.
-For additional information on DPT program grading, see Student Physical Therapy Handbook.
-DPT Practicum courses are pass/fail 7480, 7680, 7780.